 6:44 NGINX Plus Integration with GCP

 NGINX Plus is well integrated with Google Cloud Platform.
-There is instant deployment with Cloud Launcher as well as integration with GCP’s powerful Logging and Monitoring tools.
+There is instant deployment with Cloud Launcher [now GCP Marketplace] as well as integration with GCP’s powerful Logging and Monitoring tools.
 NGINX Plus itself also has advanced monitoring features.
 Monitoring is a must‑have in these more complex environments and this way you can mix and match different features of these different tools.

 7:09 Load Balancing with NGINX and GCP